aiorgdev/claude-plugins/claude-prd/commands/prd.md

 Show user:
 ```
 Based on your description, this looks like a [simple/medium/complex] feature.
-I'll ask [5/7/7+] questions to create a solid spec.
+I'll ask [5/7/7+] questions to create a solid PRD.
 ```

 ---